 Jeff is Palmetto Rose’s Dobro player.
 Jeff was born and raised in Cincinnati, OH, although his family hails from Lexington, KY.
 He started playing music at 16 with flute but eventually switched over to guitar.
-Jeff played guitar in a number of rock and acoustic band over the years notably : “Cash on Delivery”, and “Middle Earth”.
+Jeff played guitar in a number of rock and acoustic bands over the years notably : “Cash on Delivery”, and “Middle Earth”.
 In 1991 Jeff switched primary instruments from guitar to bass and eventually became a founding member of a popular oldies lowcountry band “The Rejuvenators”.
 Jeff was bitten by the Bluegrass Bug in 2010 and learned Upright Bass. he has appeared with a number of lowcountry Bluegrass acts including “Lowcountry Grass”.
 He was a founding member of “The South Rail Bluegrass Band” and made many appearances with them including Awendaw Green, Summerville Sweet Tea Festival, Coastal Carolina fair and numerous public and private events.
 Recently Jeff became a founding member of “The Palmetto Rose Band”.
 He has played on stage at Merlefest twice with Pete Wernick (of Hot Rise) as a Part of his Bluegrass Jam Camp.
 Jeff gave up bass after he was bitten by the sweet sound of the Dobro.
 He now primarily plays Dobro, Lap Steel Guitar and Pedal Steel Guitar.
 Jeff also enjoys Providing vocals for the band.
 In addition, Jeff plays just a smattering of mandolin, old time banjo, keyboards and percussion.

-Jeff considers his influences: Lester Flatt, the Stanley Brothers, Barry Bales, Allison Kraus and Union Station, Jerry Garcia, and Railroad Earth.
+Jeff considers his influences : Flatt and Scruggs, the Stanley Brothers, Allison Kraus and Union Station, Jerry Garcia, and Railroad Earth.
 For Dobro, Jeff loves listening to Jerry Douglas, and “Uncle Josh” Graves.
 Jeff also has an interest in recording and the technical side of music production.
-Jeff says his current musical goals are to to play a little of every style and Bluegrass instrument, and to write, record and perform more original music and someday play at the Telluride Bluegrass Festival!
+Jeff says his current musical goals are to play a little of every style and Bluegrass instrument, and to write, record and perform more original music and someday play at the Telluride Bluegrass Festival !

 Nicole is the blonde haired flower of The Palmetto Rose Band.
 She was born in Honolulu Hawaii, “In the same hospital Barack Obama was born! ” Nicole was raised in the Golden Isles of Georgia and first started singing in her church choir.
 She was also in the bell choir, and started piano lessons at the tender age of 7.
 She eventually joined the school band and played the flute from 5th through 12th grade.